Data Catalog Sync Job

 }

-With this rule in place, setting the property iomete.governance.index=false on any catalog, schema, or table will exclude it from the sync.
+With this rule in place, setting iomete.governance.index=false on any catalog, schema, or table excludes it from the sync.
+One rule, applied wherever you need it via properties.

 Excluding Catalogs

 List catalog names directly.
-These catalogs will always be skipped, regardless of their properties:
+These catalogs are always skipped, regardless of their properties.

 {